alexbel/vim-rubygems/README.md

 * :RubygemsVersions
 * :RubygemsRecentVersion

-It parses current line under the cursor, extracts the name of game and shows information for it.
+It parses current line under the cursor, extracts the name of the gem and shows information for it.

 ## Set mappings (optional):
 ```